Long, long ago, mamaspeak popped this request into the suggestion box:

 But there are ways to determine if a certain accessory will work for you, and ways to build an accessory collection that suits and pleases you.
 Here’s what I’d advise if you’re starting from scratch:

 Note your use patterns

-I have finally figured out that my handbags need at least one external pocket that closes with a magnet.
-It’s absolutely ideal for how I access and use my phone.
+I have finally figured out that my handbags with magnet closures are my favorites.
+The easy access absolutely ideal for easy access to my phone without the security risks of a completely open top.
 I also prefer to have an internal zip pocket and two internal pouches, a wide strap with a 15″ drop, and a closure that doesn’t scrape my hand with its zipper when I reach inside.
 How do I know this?
 Because I have paid very close attention to what works, and also tried a number of bag styles that drove me bananas.

 If you dedicate some energy and time to studying your own accessory use patterns, you’ll learn a ton about yourself and your style.
 If you never wear cuffs, there’s no reason to add one to your jewelry collection just because you don’t own one.
 Think about what you wear and why and how often.
 Here are some specific questions you can ponder: